ZivaVatra/SDAT/README.md

 ```

-I set 450 DPI as the scan size, as I find this is a good balance between file size, scanning speed, quality of OCR accuracy while being able to look similar to the original in print quality if there is a need to print it out.
+Most of the above is pretty self explanatory.
+I set 450 DPI as the scan size as I find this is a good balance between file size, scanning speed, quality of OCR accuracy while being able to look similar to the original in print quality if there is a need to print it out.

 In this case we use `EXTRAOPTS` to specify the paper size and whether we want colour scanning.
 These options are added to the ones in the scanner configuration file.
-As I discovered that different scanners default to different things (e.g. colour/grayscale/black and white) I made this definition explicit.

 #### Extra option: callback_last

 As each job configuration file is in fact valid Perl code, this gives us a lot of flexibility.
 One thing I added is the "callback_last" option.
-If you define this subroutine in your config file, it will allow you to manipulate the scanned files and OCR text before they are merged to PDF (or EXIF tagged for Images) and sent to their destination.
+If you define this subroutine in your config file, it will be executed just before the scanned images and OCRed text are merged to PDF (or EXIF tagged for Images) and sent to their destination.

 Here is a simple example with comments:
 ```